 Audit.Query - Execute a JPA query against the Audit Service.
 This is returning a blob with the query result.
 The result is a serialized JSON array.
-You can use the context to set query variables but you must prefix using 'audit.query.' the context variable keys that match the ones in the query.
+You can use the context to set query variables but you

-'''

 Audit.Query [options]

-'''

-- -maxResults - - -ctx Can be used to inject context properties in Java properties format - · -void [flag] If void the server will not return the result back - -pageNo - - -query Be sure to use JPA Query.
+- · -maxResults - - -ctx Can be used to inject context properties in Java properties format - · -void [flag] If void the server will not return the result back - -query Be sure to use JPA Query.
 NXSQL will not work with audit log files.